 By 1880 Crundall was running his father’s business affairs including the timber business and that year he sold the timber meadow to Sir Edward Watkin (1819-1901).
 He was the Chairman of the South Eastern Railway Company and was planning to build a railway station on the Meadow for a railway line connecting a Channel Tunnel with St Margaret’s Bay.
 He had already started the exploration for his Channel Tunnel project near to where Round Down Cliff had once been – now Samphire Hoe.
 However, in July 1883 a Joint Committee of both Houses of Parliament held an enquiry into the proposed Tunnel but stated that: ‘The majority of the Committee are of the opinion that it is not expedient that Parliamentary sanction should be given to a submarine communication between England and France.’

 When the Crundalls realised that the Channel Tunnel project was unlikely to go ahead, William Crundall senior offered to buy the Timberyard Meadow back but at a reduced price.
-Watkin was forced to accept by the railway company’s Board of Directors.
+Watkin was forced to accept this by the railway company’s Board of Directors.
 While those negotiations were going on, Crundall junior offered the site to the Corporation for a new Town Hall.
-However, the Prison Act 1878 had abolished borough prison jurisdiction and the four-storey gaol on the Ladywell side of the then Town Hall – the Maison Dieu – was demolished.
+However, the Prison Act 1877 had abolished borough prison jurisdiction and the four-storey gaol on the Ladywell side of the then Town Hall – the Maison Dieu – was demolished.
 On the site, Dickeson advocated building a Town Hall annex and once he gained power, this was put into action.
 The result was the Connaught Hall.
 Crundall’s offer was turned down and he immediately transformed Timberyard Meadow into a business on the renamed Timber Yard.

 On Church Street there was long established public house called the Star that was particularly favoured by the nearby market vendors.
 The hostelry, for many years, was kept by Thomas Longley (1848-1904), known as ‘Her Majesty’s heaviest subject.’
 Longley was born in Snargate Street on 13 January 1848 to butcher William and his wife Esther.
 When he grew up Longley went to work at the Star and for most of his life was the landlord.
 He was just over 6feet tall and at his heaviest, weighed 46stone, had a chest measurement of 86 inches and each calf measured 26inches!
 His finger ring can be seen in Dover Museum and gives a good indication of his size.
 When Longley travelled out of Dover it was always by railway and in the guards van as he was too big to get into the compartments.
 Longley died on 22 February 1904 and was buried in St Mary’s cemetery.
 10 bearers were needed to carry his coffin.